Chicago (musical): 1981 Australia

 The original Australian production opened at the Sydney Opera House's Drama Theatre in June 1981.
 Featuring Nancye Hayes (Roxie), Geraldine Turner (Velma), Terence Donovan (Billy), Judi Connelli (Mama) and George Spartels (Amos), it was a new production directed by Richard Wherrett for the Sydney Theatre Company, rather than a replica of the Broadway production.
 It transferred to the Theatre Royal in Sydney, before touring to Melbourne's Comedy Theatre, Adelaide's Festival Theatre and a return season at the Theatre Royal, playing until March 1982.
 Sydney Theatre Company's production also toured to the Hong Kong Arts Festival in February 1983.

-1992 Los Angeles production
+1992 Los Angeles

 The Long Beach Civic Light Opera presented Chicago in 1992, directed by Rob Marshall with choreography by Ann Reinking.
 Juliet Prowse played Roxie opposite Bebe Neuwirth as Velma.
 Gary Sandy played Billy Flynn with Kaye Ballard as Mama Morton.

 1996 Broadway revival

 City Center Encores! series presented Chicago in concert in May 1996.
 The Encores! series, according to their statement, "celebrates the rarely heard works of America's most important composers and lyricists...Encores! gives three glorious scores the chance to be heard as their creators originally intended."

 The production was directed by Walter Bobbie with choreography "in the style of Bob Fosse" by Ann Reinking, who also reprised her previous role as Roxie Hart.
 Also in the cast were Bebe Neuwirth as Velma Kelly, Joel Grey as Amos Hart and James Naughton as Billy Flynn.
 The show was well-received, with Howard Kissel, reviewing for the New York Daily News writing that "This Chicago impressed me far more than the original.".
 Ben Brantley, in his review for The New York Times, wrote " 'Make love to the audience' was another Fosse dictum.
 That's exactly what Ms. Reinking and her ensemble do.
 Chicago can still seem glibly cynical and artificially cold, especially in its weaker second act.
 But these performers know just how to take off the chill."
 By May 10, 1996, there was talk of a Broadway production: "Down the block, there is a move afoot to move the Encores production of Chicago to Broadway.
 Rocco Landesman said that he and Fran and Barry Weissler wanted to bring the production to the Martin Beck Theater this summer."